ilozano2/spring-cloud-gateway-active-health-check/README.md

 For more options, explore the [LoadBalancerClientsProperties](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerClientsProperties.java) and [LoadBalancerProperties](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerProperties.java) classes

 > Note: There is a built-in feature in Spring Cloud Gateway that will deploy all the services available as routes.
-This post describes the opposite, so we are declaring routes that are load balanced, including active health check
+This post describes the opposite, so we are declaring routes that are load balanced, including active health check.

 # 2. Registering endpoints for your services